 - If the Estate has the money, then putting the cat in a foster or retirement home that caters exactly to this sort of situation is certainly an option as well.
 They’re a little more versed in the way of the land, confidentiality, etc., than your average shelter is going to be.

 However, I understand that the fees for this climb into the tens of thousands of dollars, and not every estate has that kind of money at its disposal.
 This could also grind the Estate proceedings to a halt, due to the money involved, but, it makes you, the Executor, look as if you’re at least *trying* to do the ethical thing for all the of the parties left behind, particularly those who cannot speak for themselves.

 That said, what you don’t do is march into an animal shelter/ animal rescue that uses social media in a manipulative fashion (do your homework on this first!), and just dump the pet there and walk out the door..especially not with your name, and the decedents’ name all over the surrender and veterinary paperwork–because you never know how that shelter is going to use that information..which they have the right to do unless you’ve made other arrangements first.

 - Imagine the brouhaha if Great Aunt Edna happened to come across a Facebook post that was worded in exactly the wrong way and wanted to cause trouble in Probate Court.

-Sass MacConney is a cat owner, former estate administrator, and the operator of Live Love Meow LLC, a cats-only pet supply company.
+Sass MacConney is a cat owner, former estate administrator, and mom to Lou and Chevy.